YINI-lang/YINI-spec/README.md

 # YINI-spec v1.0.0 Alpha
-**Y**et another **INI** markup language - `YINI` is a configuration file format (similar to INI-files) for computer software that consists of plain text with a structure and syntax comprising key-value pairs organized in sections.
+**Y**et another **INI** markup language - `YINI` is a configuration file format (similar to INI-files) for computer software that consists of plain text with a simple structure, comprising of Key–Value pairs and Key-List pairs, organized in sections.

-Recommended filename extension for a YINI file is `.yini`.
+Key–Value pairs are separated by an equals sign `=`.

+Key–List pairs are separated by a colon `:`.

 ## Table of Contents
 --TODO--